geyser

 Demos

-Live demos are available via Posit Connect.
+Live demos are also available via Posit Connect.

 The following presentation demonstrates R Shiny apps and their modules using the geyserShinyR slide deck.